-Now a lot of ham, green beans and potato side dishes use canned or frozen green beans and its always a last minute option, but the biggest issue is when you slow cook a veggie and start with it cooked (as is the case for frozen and canned veggies) you run the risk of overcooked or soggy veggies.
+Now a lot of ham, green beans, and potato side dishes use canned or frozen green beans, and it is always a last-minute option, but the biggest issue is that when you slow cook a veggie and start with it cooked (as is the case for frozen and canned veggies), you run the risk of overcooked or soggy veggies.

-Personally grabbing a bag of fresh green beans is totally worth it and makes this a great homemade side that everyone will enjoy.
+Personally, grabbing a bag of fresh green beans is totally worth it, which makes this a great homemade side that everyone will enjoy.

 - 2 cups chicken broth

 - 1 teaspoon garlic powder

 - 1 teaspoon onion powder